top of page

 Scammers may:

-• Pretend to be a familiar church leader using a free email like rev.rob.parish@gmail.com
+• Pretend to be a church leader using a free email address such as rev.rob.parish@gmail.com

-• Use urgent language: “I need your help urgently — don’t tell anyone.”
+• Use urgent language such as “I need your help urgently”

-These tactics are especially tricky on smartphones, where it’s harder to see full email addresses or hover over links.
+These tricks are especially effective on smartphones, where it is harder to see the full email address.

-• 🔍 Double-check your antivirus software and email security settings.
+✅ Check your antivirus and email security settings.

 Help Us Spread the Word

-Let’s keep our church community informed, safe, and connected.
+Our goal is to keep our church and community informed, safe, and connected.

 Trusted Resources to Learn More or Report Scams

-1. Federal Trade Commission (FTC) – Recognize & Report Phishing
+1. Federal Trade Commission (FTC) – Recognize and Avoid Phishing https://www.consumer.ftc.gov/articles/how-recognize-and-avoid-phishing-scams

-4. Federal Communications Commission (FCC) – Scam Glossary & Guidance
+4. Federal Communications Commission (FCC) – Scam Glossary https://www.fcc.gov/scam-glossary

 Sign up for our e-Newsletter